 A proclamation dated 10 Apr 1828, subjected military and naval personnel to the jurisdiction of the local courts.
 Soldiers accused of serious crimes were henceforth handed over to the Civil Authorities.

-Mary Georgina Balneavis born on 6 March 1828, daughter of Lt Col and Town Major Henry Balneavis and his wife Georgina, was baptised on 7 April 1828.
+7 Apr Baptism of Mary Georgina Balneavis born on 6 Mar 1828, daughter of Lt Col and Town Major Henry Balneavis and Georgina.

-Benjamin Richardson widower of the Parish of Walcot in the City of Bath, County Somerset, a Clerk in the Medical Department, married Sarah Babington, spinster of the Parish of Ponstesbury, near Shrewsbury, Shropshire, on 19 June 1928.
+19 June Marriage of Benjamin Richardson widower of the Parish of Walcot in the City of Bath, County Somerset, a Clerk in the Medical Department and Sarah Babington, spinster of the Parish of Ponstesbury, near Shrewsbury, Shropshire.

 Up to 1828, young Maltese men could choose to study surgery without following an academic course in Medicine.